 This should not be surprising, given the many effects glucosamine has on the body.
 It does much more than protect cartilage.

 Glucosamine can improve mitochondrial health, thus enabling the mitochondria (the power plants of our cells) to function better.
 One way of doing this is by increasing “mitochondrial biogenesis”, which means that glucosamine induces the formation (genesis) of extra mitochondria.

 The best form of glucosamine is glucosamine sulfate.
 Many supplements contain only glucosamine, not the sulfate form.

 Learn more about the anti-aging effects of glucosamine here.

 9. HYALURONIC ACID

 The older we get, the less hyaluronic acid there is in the body.
-A 70 year old has only about 19 percent of the amount of HA than a young person.
+A 70-year-old has only about 19 percent of the amount of hyaluronic acid of a young person.